-Executive Order 13514 requires all federal agencies to establish and meet greenhouse gas reduction targets.
+Executive Order 13514 Leadership in Environmental, Energy and Economic Performance, signed by President Obama in October 2009, requires all federal agencies to develop a strategic sustainability performance plan, and establish and meet greenhouse gas reduction targets.

 Helping Other Agencies

-NCPC is revising its policies and review requirements pertaining to federal facility site selection, transportation planning, and building design.
-The new guidelines will help ensure that federal agencies meet their greenhouse gas reduction goals.
+NCPC revised its policies and review requirements pertaining to federal facility site selection, transportation planning, and building design.
+The new guidelines help ensure that federal agencies meet their greenhouse gas reduction goals.